Please use the menu below to navigate the article sections:

 Features parallel processing and columnar data stores which are optimized for complex queries.

-Option to query directly from data files on S3 via RedShift Spectrum.
+Option to query directly from data files on S3 via Amazon RedShift Spectrum.

 - Data is stored sequentially in columns instead of rows.